argus1/signiot/README.md

    5. Pygame Initialization: Sets up Pygame for displaying the GIF on the touchscreen.
    6. Main Loop: Alternates the shear direction and displays the GIF frames, updating the LED array accordingly.

-Ensure you replace "path_to_nyan_cat.gif" with the actual path to your Nyan-cat GIF file.

 This script will continuously shear the GIF in both directions and update the LED array to indicate the current transformation direction.